matloff/qeML/vignettes/UnbalancedClasses.md

 The ROC curve is then a graph of TPR vs. FPR.
 As we vary h, it traces out the ROC curve.
 Some R packages, such as ROCR, colorize the curve, with the color showing the value of h.
+The qeML funcit

 The idea here is that even if we cannot quantity l<sub>01</sub>, we can at least explore various values of h to produce a decision rule that